On Subvarieties of Abelian Varieties with degenerate Gauss mapping

 is not dominant.
-In this section we furthermore assume $\langle Y\rangle =X$ and $Y\neq X$.
-In this setting we now use the following argument as in [R] or [KrW]: Under these assumptions all nonempty fibers of the Gau\ss\ mapping $\gamma$
+In this section we furthermore assume $\langle Y\rangle\! =\!X$ and $Y\!\neq\!
+X$.
+In this setting we now use the following argument of [R], or [KrW]: First observe that under these assumptions all nonempty fibers of the Gau\ss\ mapping $\gamma$

 have dimension

 This follows from the upper semicontinuity of fiber dimensions, since it holds for generic points $\tau$ in $\gamma(\Lambda_Y)$.
 Notice, the image $Y_\tau = p_Y(Z_\tau)$ in $Y$